kent-map/time-walk/_posts/2026-05-20-emily-eden.md

 On learning that the Great Exhibition of 1851 was to take place in Hyde Park and fearing the disruption it might bring, Emily decided to decamp to the coast.[^ref3] She was 53 and her health was deteriorating.
 She wrote to Lady Theresa Lewis: "My health is in a very poor state, and I am obliged to give up going down to the Baths, but a cottage always has room for everything; and we are turning what is by courtesy called a Greenhouse, into a bath-room, opening out of my sitting-room.
 I like the place, and its quiet and bracing air and its busy sea.
 It is always covered with ships, and I do not regret the move."[^ref4]
 <br><br>
 The cottage was extended and the garden planted with geraniums and mignonettes.
-It was later renamed 'Villette' after Charlotte Bronte's novel.[^ref5]  Her neighoubrs were  Edward and Ann Birch, a farmer and his wife - socially, very different to her London neighbours.
+It was later renamed 'Villette' after Charlotte Bronte's novel.[^ref5]  Her neighbours were  Edward and Ann Birch, a farmer and his wife - socially, very different to her London neighbours.
 However, Emily enjoyed visitors from London, including Lady Grey, Lady Ellesmere, and in the Autumn of 1851, [Charles Dickens]({{ site.baseurl }}/ https://www.kent-maps.online/categories/dickens/) called whilst holidaying at Fort House.

 In 1857, Dickens wrote to Emily: